Dyadic double/debiased machine learning for analyzing determinants of free trade agreements: Theory of the Dyadic Double/Debiased Machine Learning

 \endgroup are bounded from below by $c_0$. \item $a_N$ and $v_N$ satisfy \begin{enumerate} \item $N^{-1/2}(v_N\log a_N)^{1/2}\leq C_0\tau_N,$ \item $N^{-1/2+1/q}v_ND_N\log a_N\leq C_0\delta_N,$ \item $N^{1/2}B_{1N}^2B_{2N}\tau_N^2\leq C_0\delta_N.$ \end{enumerate} \end{enumerate} \end{assumption}

-The last two assumptions are counterparts of Assumptions 2.1 and 2.2 in \citet{BCCW18} , except that the data in this paper are allowed to exhibit dyadic dependence.
-Although these conditions are high-level statements, we provide lower-level primitive conditions that imply these assumptions in the context of the following example in Section \ref{sec:lower_level}.
+The last two assumptions are counterparts of Assumptions 2.1 and 2.2 in \citet{BCCW18}, except that the data in this paper are allowed to exhibit dyadic dependence. { One observation is that although there are multiple $N$-dependent sequences of constants appearing in these assumptions that might be, at first glimpse, interacting in complicated ways, their rates are pinned down by $\delta_N$ in Assumption \ref{a:nonlinear_score_regularity_nuisance_parameters} (vii), analogously to the high level conditions in \cite{BCCW18} and \cite{CCDDHNR18}. } Although these conditions are high-level statements, we provide explicit lower-level primitive conditions that imply these assumptions in the context of the logit dyadic link formation model (Example \ref{sec:example_logit}) in Section \ref{sec:lower_level}.

-\begin{example}[Logit Dyadic Link Formation Models] Let $W_{ij}=(Y_{ij},D_{ij},X_{ij}')'$ where $Y_{ij}$ is binary indicator for a link formed between nodes $i$ and $j$, $D_{ij}$ is an explanatory variable of interest, and $X_{ij}$ is a high-dimensional random vector of controls.
-Consider the logistic dyadic link formation model